 With years of experience at both local and international levels and through exchanges with various professional groups, my work is characterized by practical relevance and multi-perspectivity.
 I see myself as a translator of academic and activist discourses into the respective professional practices and realities of life.

-I work in German and in English.
+I work throughout Germany and abroad, both online and in person.
+In German and English.

 Knowledge is not static, but rather a 'conversation' (H. Arendt).